 The visual arts are, pardon the pun, highly visible in Tempe.
-You’ll find the visual arts at every turn from prehistoric drawings left by Tempe’s earliest dwellers to the contemporary art by major national and international artists at the ASU Art Museum and Ceramics Research Center.
+You’ll find the visual arts at every turn from prehistoric drawings on “A” Mountain left by Tempe’s earliest dwellers to the contemporary art by major national and international artists at the ASU Art Museum and Ceramics Research Center & Brickyard Gallery.

 Arizona State University is home to “Air Apparent”, one of artist James Turrell’s Skyspaces.
 The ASU Skyspace is located near the intersection of Rural and Terrace Roads, just northeast of the Interdisciplinary Science and Technology Building 4 (ISTB4), on the university’s Tempe campus.
 The public can easily access this space, designed as an artistic interpretation of Native American Hohokam shade ramadas and pit houses.
 It is especially dramatic at sunrise and sunset.
 Open 24/7.

-The ASU Art Museum Ceramics Research Center & Brickyard Gallery is located at the Brickyard on Mill, Seventh St. and Mill Ave. in downtown Tempe.
+The ASU Art Museum Ceramics Research Center & Brickyard Gallery is located at the Brickyard on Mill, Seventh St. and Mill Ave. in Downtown Tempe.
 The Ceramics Research Center has been a national and international destination point for the hands-on study and enjoyment of ceramics since its opening in March 2002.
 The center houses and displays the ASU Art Museum’s extensive ceramic collection of close to 4,000 objects and presents seasonally rotating exhibitions by a variety of contemporary artists.
 Hours: Thursday-Saturday 11 a.m.-7 p.m.

 Named one of the nation’s 10 best by Public Art Review, public art at ASU reflects the rich historical traditions of ASU and Arizona, as well as contemporary artists.
-More than 20 public artworks including Depression-era murals and contemporary sculpture can be found on the 720-acre ASU Tempe Campus and on the 300-acre West campus.
+Nearly 20 public artworks including Depression-era murals and contemporary sculpture can be found on the 720-acre ASU Tempe Campus.

-Exhibitions at the United States Post Office highlight local artists working in a variety of media and themes.
-Space is located in the heart of the Mill Avenue District.
-Special emphasis is placed on work that is fun, eye-catching and unusual.
+This space, located in the heart of Downtown Tempe, highlights local artists working in a variety of media and themes.
+Special emphasis is placed on work that is fun, eye catching and unusual.
 Artwork appears in the windows on the north and east side of the building.
 Exhibitions are visible from the street 24 hours a day.

 Plan your next vacation with the Tempe Visitor's Guide.